-The data protection officer (DPO) is responsible for overseeing the implementation of this policy, monitoring the compliance of the College with data protection law, and developing related policies and guidelines where applicable.
+Data Protection Officer (DPO): is responsible for overseeing the implementation of this policy, monitoring the compliance of the College with data protection law, and developing related policies and guidelines where applicable.
 The DPO is also the first point of contact for individuals whose data the College process, and for the ICO.